 The Real Estate Office will not accept any permit application submitted less than four business days prior to the first requested use date.
-Permit applications will be accepted as late as four (4) business day prior to the first use date only if the permit application is complete, with all required signatures, all required addenda, insurance endorsements, and full payment.
+Permit applications will be accepted as late as five (5) business day prior to the first use date only if the permit application is complete, with all required signatures, all required addenda, insurance endorsements, and full payment.

 For most facility use permit applications, the $50 non-refundable application fee is due when the permit application is submitted to the Real Estate Office, and the application will not be accepted without the permit application fee.

 Public departments from the City and County of San Francisco, State of California, or Federal agencies will be billed for the permit application fee, and are not required to submit the $50 non-application fee with their permit application.

 These permit applicants are exempt from the $50 application fee:

 The SFUSD Real Estate Office will review the permit application and applicable addenda, and will send permit applicant an invoice within five business days after the facility use permit application is submitted to the Real Estate Office.
 The invoice will itemize all permit fees, which include fees for the facility use itself, as well as staffing costs (for custodians, security, kitchen and technical services staff).
 Full payment of any applicable permit fee is due no later than five business days prior to the first requested date of use.

 The forms of acceptable payment are company checks, personal checks, cashier's checks or money order.
 Make remittances to "San Francisco Unified School District".
 Credit cards and cash will NOT be accepted.